Weekly newspaper: Family-owned and chains

 Many weekly newspapers started as family-owned businesses, covering one or two communities and handling all editorial and business functions.
 The Tribune Newspaper in Humble, Texas is one example.
 Typically all business functions, along with the editor-in-chief would be family members, while non family members would assume reporting positions.
 Another example is the Campbell County Observer published in N.E.
 Wyoming.
 The owner is the publisher who also performs advertising sales, writing, distribution, books, and other duties that may be required.
-His wife, Candice, is an advertising saleswoman, his 9-year-old and 4-year-old children are the insert stuffers, and they all are door-to-door subscription salespeople.
+His wife, Candice, is an advertising saleswoman, his nine-year-old and four-year-old children are the insert stuffers, and they all are door-to-door subscription salespeople.

 As newspapers became more expensive to operate and family members declined to join the business, many weekly newspapers were purchased by larger chains of weeklies.
 Some family-owned newspapers are operated as chains, with the family business operating weekly newspapers in multiple towns.

 The chain newspapers can be either regional or national chains.
 Sometimes all advertising functions are combined, with a weekly newspaper containing both ads for local businesses and for businesses in the chains area.
 This larger circulation can assist in bringing in national advertising to weeklies.
 Weeklies in chains may also have a publisher overseeing several newspapers, with a specific editor for each newspaper.
+Generally speaking, the staff of corporate-owned chain weeklies do not have deep connections into the communities and do not prioritize accountability for local governments.
+The switch from locally owned weekly newspapers to corporate chains, which is often driven by the loss of advertising revenue, is associated with increases in taxes, reduced involvement by citizens in local government, fewer citizens voting in elections, more wasteful spending, and even higher levels of corruption.

 Change of the day on them

-At Christmas, depending on the day of the week that Christmas Day, December 25 is on, weekly newspapers would change the day in many countries.
-For example, Sunday Newspapers are moved to Christmas Eve or Saturday when Christmas Day is on Sunday, and other weekly newspapers are expected to change their day at Christmas to save shops from opening on Christmas Day by law.
+At Christmas Day, depending on the day of the week that Christmas Day is on, weekly newspapers would change the day in many countries.
+For example, Sunday newspapers are moved to Christmas Eve or Saturday when Christmas Day is on Sunday, and other weekly newspapers are expected to change their day at Christmas to save outlets and businesses from opening on Christmas Day by law.